 What is quinoa?

 There are over 100 different types of quinoa, but the most common types you’ll find are white, red, and black.
-White is the most common type of quinoa available in grocery stores, but red and black quinoa are also becoming easier to find.
+White is the most common type of quinoa found in grocery stores, but red and black quinoa are also becoming easier to find, and you can usually find them in health food or organic grocery stores.

 Health benefits of quinoa:

-- It is high in many vitamins including: vitamins E and C, and B complex
+- It is high in many different vitamins including: vitamins E and C, and B complex

 - It is high in minerals including: calcium, magnesium, iron, potassium, phosphorus, manganese, zinc, copper, and sodium